HyPlan: Hybrid Learning-Assisted Planning Under Uncertainty for Safe Autonomous Driving: Hybrid Solution HyPlan

 HyPlan is a learning-assisted online POMDP planner that solves the above mentioned collision-free navigation problem.
 For this purpose, it integrates exo-agent trajectory prediction, ego-car path planning, deep reinforcement learning with proximal policy optimization, and explicit online POMDP planning with heuristic DRL confidence-based vertical pruning to obtain an approximately optimal control action policy for the ego-car (cf. Fig. 1, Alg. \ref*{alg:hyplan}).

-In short, HyPlan separates planning for the steering from velocity control of the ego-car, which polls the next control actions with a frequency of 4 Hz.
-More concretely, in each call, the predictor AutoBots \cite{autobots} passes exo-agent trajectory predictions to the anytime weighted hybrid A* path planner \cite{hybrid-astar}.
-This ego-car path planner generates the respectively enriched costmap upon which it computes the shortest safe path to the goal position in the actual traffic scene.
-The next steering action for the ego-car is derived from this planned path, while the corresponding best acceleration action for ego-car velocity is determined by the online POMDP planner IS-DESPOT*.
-This hybrid planner IS-DESPOT* extends the prominent approximated online POMDP action planner IS-DESPOT \cite{isdespot} with belief state evaluation by the PPO-based deep reinforcement learner NavPPO.
-During deployment, HyPlan uses confidence calibration to correct small inconsistencies in the NavPPO belief state estimates, while its planner IS-DESPOT* leverages confidence-based vertical pruning to reduce the planning effort without impact on the planning result.
-During the training phase, the NavPPO network learns to behave as an experience-based critic of the IS-DESPOT* planner during its planning.
-As confidence calibration requires an already trained network, the training (cf. Alg. \ref*{alg:hyplan-velo-train}, Sect. \ref{training}) and deployment (cf. Alg. \ref*{alg:hyplan-velo-deploy}, Sect. \ref{testing}) of HyPlan slightly differ.
+For each scene observation by the ego-car, the MABP AutoBots \cite{autobots} computes exo-agent trajectory predictions.
+Based on the predictions, a state-of-the-art path planner (weighted hybrid A* \cite{hybrid-astar}) then plans the ego-car path by generating an accordingly enriched costmap upon which it computes the shortest and safe path to the goal position.
+The next steering action for the ego-car is derived from this planned path, while the corresponding best acceleration action for ego-car velocity is determined by our new online POMDP planner IS-DESPOT*.
+IS-DESPOT* is a hybrid learning planning method based on the prominent approximate online POMDP action planner IS-DESPOT \cite{isdespot}.
+Different from IS-DESPOT, IS-DESPOT* leverages an extension of the deep reinforcement learner PPO, baptized NavPPO, in order to obtain belief states value estimates and, during deployment, features a novel form of vertical pruning to reduce planning time without impacting the planning result.
+During deployment, HyPlan uses confidence calibration to correct inconsistencies in the NavPPO belief state estimates, while its planner IS-DESPOT* leverages the confidence estimates to inform the vertical pruning.
+During the training phase, the NavPPO network learns to behave as an experience-based critic of the IS-DESPOT* planner.
+As confidence calibration requires an already trained network, the training (cf. Alg. \ref{alg:hyplan-velo-train}, Sect. \ref{training}) and deployment (cf. Alg. \ref{alg:hyplan-velo-deploy}, Sect. \ref{testing}) of HyPlan slightly differ.